Maximinodotpy/articles/059 - Finding Adobe Alternatives/_blog/article.md

 <!-- KDenlive -->
 <!-- DaVinci Resolve -->

+Having said all this, I really miss Premiere Pro.
+At the moment this is the only program I would buy the licence for if my video cutting occasions werent purely recreational.

 ## Vector Graphics (Illustrator)

 At times Illustrator was the Adobe Software that I used the most and I have to say I really like it, the only bad things about are maybe the new AI Features that never helped and thats like all other Adobe Programs more on the slow side.